eficode-academy/kubernetes-katas/ingress-traefik/https-letsencrypt-HTTP-Challenge/README.md

 time="2020-02-06T20:48:52Z" level=info msg=Register...
 time="2020-02-06T20:48:53Z" level=error msg="Unable to obtain ACME certificate for domains \"nginx.demo.wbitt.com\" detected thanks to rule \"Host:nginx.demo.wbitt.com\" : cannot get ACME client acme: error: 400 :: POST :: https://acme-staging-v02.api.letsencrypt.org/acme/new-acct :: urn:ietf:params:acme:error:invalidEmail :: Error creating new account :: contact email \"someone@somewhere.tld\" has invalid domain : Domain name does not end with a valid public suffix (TLD), url: "
 ```

+**Note:** In the `traefik.toml` file above, we have enabled the LetsEncrypt's **"staging"** certificate server.
+This is intentional.
+During configuration, (especially while learning, or during first time setup), things can go wrong, and we don't want to be blocked by LetsEncrypt if we have any problems in our setup.
+Using "staging" is safe, (actually, highly recommended), because failed validations limit for staging is 60 attempts per hour.
+That means you have a lot of room for error during the SSL setup , including name resolution problems or connectivity issues.
+The only downside to using staging server is that it obtains (and serves) a "Fake LE" certificate for the particular DNS name/ service.
+You will see "invalid certificate" errors when testing your site over HTTPS using curl, or through the browser.
+This is perfectly OK.
+When everything works, we would simply modify the `traefik.toml` file to use "Production" certificate server instead of "Staging".
+More on this later.